-To interrogate coordination assumptions rather than merely compare empirical performance, this study deliberately adopts a tabular formulation.
-Tabular MARL exposes the full state action value structure, enabling direct inspection of learning dynamics, coordination failure modes, and policy coupling effects that are typically obscured by function approximation.
-In this setting, differences between independent and centralized learning cannot be attributed to representational capacity or optimization artifacts, but instead arise from coordination structure itself.
+To interrogate coordination assumptions rather than merely compare empirical performance, this study deliberately adopts a tabular formulation as a methodological laboratory \cite{littman1994markov,claus1998dynamics}: a fully enumerated state--action space enables exact value inspection and isolates coordination structure from the confounding effects of deep representation learning.

+The pathology isolated here operates at the credit-assignment level, not the function-approximation level.
+Because modern deep MARL methods (QMIX, VDN, MADDPG) all centralize credit during training, we conjecture deep MARL systems in embodied, constrained environments may inherit this pathology; whether value decomposition mitigates it remains an open empirical question.

+To prevent conceptual conflation, it is critical to distinguish our Independent Q-Learning (IQL) baseline from Centralized Training with Decentralized Execution (CTDE).
+In our setup, IQL and CTDE share the same global observation, but IQL agents are blind to each other's credit: they cannot mathematically agree to coordinate.
+Table~\ref{tab:method_comparison} clarifies these distinctions: the decisive difference is that our CQL explores and maximizes over the \emph{joint} action space during training, whereas CTDE methods train factorized or decentralized policies against a centralized critic.
+We utilize basic CQL rather than modern CTDE to explicitly isolate this action-coupling mechanism.